Imagining the Divine: Art and the Rise of World Religions

 Bridging the traditional divides between Classical, Asian, Islamic, and Western history, the exhibition explores what we can discover from the statues of gods to magical bowls, and ancient tombs to silverware.
 An exhibition of this nature has never been attempted before, and is the product of the unique collaboration between the British Museum, Oxford University, and the Ashmolean, without which the range of expertise required to mount it would never have been brought together.

 If you would like to know more then get in touch.
-Booking opens soon on the Ashmolean Website.
+Booking is now open on the Ashmolean Website.